swhitefi/Comparative_Genomics/day1_afternoon/README.md

 cp -r /scratch/micro612w16_fluxod/shared/data/day1_after ./
 ```

-We will be using the trimmed clean reads that were obtained after running Trimmmatic on raw reads.
+We will be using the trimmed clean reads that were obtained after running Trimmomatic on raw reads.

 **2. Map your reads against a finished reference genome using [BWA](http://bio-bwa.sourceforge.net/bwa.shtml "BWA manual")**